-- Point the steam want down, away from your cup toward the base of the coffee machine, and release steam for about 5 seconds to clear the steaming wand of any milk residue built up inside.
+- Point the steam wand down, away from your cup, toward the base of the coffee machine, and release steam for about 5 seconds to clear the steaming wand of any milk residue built up inside.

 - Give the pitcher a good tap on the counter to compress the foam.

-- Finally, prepare your espresso directly into your cappuccino cup and pour in the foamed milk into it in a circular motion.
+- Finally, prepare your espresso directly in your cappuccino cup and pour the foamed milk into it in a circular motion.

 It’s important to get the temperature of your milk right otherwise you will spoil the taste of your delicious coffee.
 This rule goes for any coffee, not just the cappuccino, but lattes, flat whites, and any other milk-based coffee.

-You can add coffee syrups to your cappuccino to get vanilla or caramel flavors from your coffee cup.
-If your a coffee lover who particularly enjoys beautiful coffee art, why not give it a go yourself.
-This is a really difficult thing to get right so don’t be disheartened if your coffee art comes out looking like a white blob of foam the first couple of times.
+You can add coffee syrup to your cappuccino to get vanilla or caramel flavors from your coffee cup.
+If you’re a coffee lover who particularly enjoys beautiful coffee art, why not give it a go yourself.
+This is a really difficult thing to get right, so don’t be disheartened if your coffee art comes out looking like a white blob of foam the first couple of times.
 Keep practicing if you want to get better.

-The americano is made by adding hot water while the cappuccino is made by adding steamed milk.
-These taste very different as the americano is essentially black coffee and will taste a lot sharper and aromatic than the cappuchino which is a lot softer, smoother and milker and is often enjoyed with sweeteners or other additaves.
+The Americano is made by adding hot water, while the cappuccino is made by adding steamed milk.
+These taste very different, as the Americano is essentially black coffee and will taste a lot sharper and more aromatic than the cappuccino which is a lot softer, smoother, and milker and is often enjoyed with sweeteners or other additives.